rmatsum836/rmatsum836.github.io/_posts/2019-12-03-imbalanced.md

 a good job at predicting the pitch types that have many data points: changeups, curveballs, four-seam fastballs, and sliders.
 We can also take a look at the precision and recall for this model.
-Recall and precision are usually a better metric for imbalanced data and classification problems in general, as accuracy can usually lead to misleading results.
+Recall and precision are usually better metrics for imbalanced data and classification problems in general, as accuracy can usually lead to misleading results.
 Recall is the defined as the number of true positives divded by the number of true positives and number of false negatives, which represents the ratio that true positives are correctly identified.
 Precision is defined as the number of true positives divided by the number of true positives and false positives, which represents the ratio that positive predictions are actually correct.
 The F1 score is essentially a weighted mean between recall and precision.